 (b) in all the results presented, in Tables I, II and III, the performance of Kalman filtering is either significantly worse or very close to the naive approach.
 In such a case, is it not better to drop Kalman filter as a benchmark?

-We have revised the Kalman filter implementation, improving its performance in comparison to the naive approach, and showing that it is still clearly outperformed by our GP approach.
+In line with your observations, we have revised the Kalman filter implementation, improving its performance in comparison to the naive approach, and showing that it is still clearly outperformed by our GP approach.
 The revised results are derived by carefully optimising the use of the Kalman filter to each dataset.
 Specifically, we now optimally choose the length of history used to make prediction in each dataset (rather than using a default value) in order to present the best prediction performance that was achieved.
+This process is described in detail on page XXXX.

 (c) in view of (b), it might be better to use the only Independent GP and naive approach as the benchmarks and present a uniform set of tables with the performance of three schemes i.e. naive, Indep.
 GP and Multi.
 GP.
 Currently tables II, III, and IV are missing the independent GP performance.